RQ vs Celery for Python

 Core Architecture & Broker Dependencies

 RQ enforces a strict Redis-only architecture.
-It utilizes Redis for both message brokering and result storage.
+It uses Redis for both message brokering and result storage.
 This eliminates external dependencies but locks infrastructure into a single data plane.
-Celery adopts a pluggable architecture.
-It supports RabbitMQ, Redis, and Amazon SQS as brokers.
-It also supports Redis, PostgreSQL, RPC, and Elasticsearch as result backends.
+Celery adopts a pluggable architecture — it supports RabbitMQ, Redis, and Amazon SQS as brokers, and Redis, PostgreSQL, and others as result backends.

 This divergence directly impacts infrastructure complexity.
-RQ simplifies deployment topology.
-It suits containerized microservices with strict dependency constraints.
-Celery introduces routing flexibility.
-It requires careful configuration to manage serialization overhead and payload limits.
+RQ simplifies deployment topology and suits containerized microservices with strict dependency constraints.
+Celery introduces routing flexibility but requires careful configuration to manage serialization overhead and payload limits.
 For teams evaluating message broker topologies, understanding Celery Architecture & Configuration is essential for avoiding serialization bottlenecks.

 # Celery: Multi-broker routing with explicit serialization